scalabli/quo/docs/progressbars.rst

 Adding key bindings and toolbar
 -------------------------------

-Like other prompt_toolkit applications, we can add custom key bindings, by passing a :class:`~prompt_toolkit.key_binding.KeyBindings` object:
+Like other quo  applications, we can add custom key bindings, by passing a :class:`~quo.key_binding.KeyBindings` object:

 .. code:: python

-    from prompt_toolkit import HTML
+    from quo import HTML, ProgressBar
-    from prompt_toolkit.key_binding import KeyBindings
+    from quo.key_binding import KeyBindings
-    from prompt_toolkit.patch_stdout import patch_stdout
+    from quo.patch_stdout import patch_stdout
-    from prompt_toolkit.shortcuts import ProgressBar

     import os
     import time